Schmakus/ioBroker.lightcontrol/docs/en/lightcontrol.md

 # 2. Installation

-The adapter is in the test phase and is not yet released by ioBroker.
-To install you have to go to the ioBroker adapter tab and click on the "Cat" (expert setting) "Custom".
-Then add the Github link: [https://github.com/Schmakus/ioBroker.lightcontrol.git](https://github.com/Schmakus/ioBroker.lightcontrol.git).

-After the download you can click on the (+) an instance.
+The adapter is in the beta-repository of ioBroker After the download you can click on the (+) an instance.

 ---